CollegeBoreal/INF1089-200-21H-02/P.Projets/300117314/README.md

 #  :pushpin: Configuration of Router:

-## :one: Enabling and configuring our interfaces:
+## :one: Connecrting remotely using SSH:
 :star: Connecting to our router from distance usign this set of commands.
 SSH helps us to connect to our router with our username and password:
 ```
 import getpass